-According to wikipedia, this method has been used in the Tohoku-area of Japan for a long time, and before people started to use specialized pressure cookers for hard rices, it was a well known method.
+According to Wikipedia, this method has been used in the Tohoku-area of Japan for a long time, and before people started using specialized pressure cookers for hard rices, it was a well-known method.

-Step 2: Measure water 1 and add to pot.
+Measure Water 1 and add to the pot.

 Start cooking on high heat with the lid on for 15 - 20 minutes. *Listen for a hissing sound, which indicates that the water is mostly evaporated.
 Pay close attention or your rice will burn*

-Step 4: Once you hear the hissing sound, pour water 2 into the pot.
+Once you hear the hissing sound, pour Water 2 into the pot.
 It should be very cold in order to "surprise" the rice.
-Mix the rice and cold water well and replace the lid.
+Mix the rice and cold water well, and replace the lid.

-Step 7: After the 5 minute mark, you can fluff the rice well with a rice paddle or fork.
+After the 5 minute mark, you can fluff the rice with a rice paddle or fork.
 Enjoy!